bobjflong/shelduck/readme.md

-### Scalpel
+### scalp-webhooks

-Scalpel is a hybrid web-server/api-client.
+scalp-webhooks is a hybrid web-server/api-client.
 Its main use is as an opinionated tool for QAing webhooks on remote services.

-Scalpel is made up of a few concurrent components:
+scalp-webhooks is made up of a few concurrent components:

-* An [ngrok](https://ngrok.com/) client is used to forward a local service.
-Scalpel expects ngrok in your path, and a fixed ngrok url (requires a Pro account) with a configuration block like:
+* An [ngrok](https://ngrok.com/) client is used to forward a local service. scalp-webhooks expects ngrok in your path, and a fixed ngrok url (requires a Pro account) with a configuration block like:

 ```
 # ~/.ngrok2/ngrok.yml
 authtoken: foobarbaz
 tunnels:
-  scalpel:
+  scalp-webhooks:
     hostname: "yoururl.grok.io"
     proto: http
     addr: 8080